How do Drugs and Other Substances Enter Hair?

 It’s a bad idea to try to defraud any drug screening, and hair follicle testing is no diﬀerent.
 You will not be able to entirely remove the molecules from your hair strands, and you put yourself a great risk of being caught attempting to defraud the test.
 While laws vary from state to state, you could face legal actions, fines, or imprisonment.

-If you’ve read this far, it should be reasonably apparent that the most eﬀective way of passing a hair follicle drug screening would be to no ingest the drugs that are being tested.
+If you’ve read this far, it should be reasonably apparent that the most eﬀective way of passing a hair follicle drug test would be to no ingest the drugs that are being tested.
 If you have ingested these drugs, it’s important to find a way to stop immediately since the detection period in hair is longer than in urine or blood.
 The adage “just say no to drugs” is particularly applicable here, especially if you are planning on entering the job market, anticipated the need to be screened to maintain employment, or require screening for legal or probation reasons.

 Having no presence of substances or drugs in your system is the most eﬀective way to pass a hair follicle drug screening.